Efficient Uniform Negative Edge Weights: Abstract

 \section{Abstract}

-We consider a maximum entropy edge weight model for shortest path networks that allows for negative weights.
+We consider a maximum entropy edge weight model that allows for negative weights.
 Given a graph~$G$ and possible weights $\wInt$ typically consisting of positive and negative values, the model selects edge weights ~$w \in \wInt^m$ uniformly at random from all weights that do not introduce a negative cycle.
-We propose an MCMC process and show that (i) it converges to the required distribution and (ii) that the mixing time on the cycle graph is polynomial.
-We then engineer an implementation of the process using a dynamic version of \algjohn's algorithm in connection with a bidirectional Dijkstra search.
-We empirically study the performance characteristics of an implementation of the novel sampling algorithm as well as the output produced by the model.
+We propose an MCMC process and show that it converges to the required distribution.
+We then engineer an implementation of the process using a dynamic version of \algjohn's algorithm in connection with a bidirectional \algdk search as well as an innovative resampling method.
+We empirically study the performance characteristics of these novel sampling algorithms as well as the output produced by the model.